barrasso/cisco-sparkbot-tutorial/README.md

 #### 2. GitHub Commit Bot (Python)

 This bot listens for commits & comments on a particular repository and posts the details into a Spark room.

+You will need to setup webhooks to listen for a specific Github repository.
+See [creating webhooks on Github](https://developer.github.com/webhooks/creating/).

 ```python
 from flask import Flask, request, abort